 Once the C.P.R. line was laid through Abbotsford other railways soon followed suit; the Vancouver, Victoria and Eastern in 1909, the B.C.
 Electric Railway in 1910, the Great Northern in 1913 and the C.N.R. in 1915.
 It was these railways and easy access to the Fraser River that made commercial development possible, which in turn drew more newcomers to the area.
 The settlers equalled taxable income that could be used for improvements to infrastructure, such as new roads and dykes to stem the annual flooding.
 In the meantime, dense forests that could be logged and milled right here in the Valley drove the economy.
 Unskilled labourers from India, China and Japan were provided with an income while the newcomers worked as loggers and workers at the many small mills, and the cleared land that resulted from the logging proved to be fertile and attractive to farmers forced to leave Europe as the result of over-population, famine and changes in the political and religious structures in their homelands.
 Of the many mills, The Abbotsford Lumber Company was the largest.
 In its heyday it was not only the largest employer in the community but soon became the third largest forestry employer in the province.
 When the Sikh workers at the mill initiated construction of a gurdwara, a temple, the Tretheweys donated the lumber for it.
 The Tretheweys employed Japanese, Chinese, and East Indian workers at wages only slightly lower than those of the ethnic white workers, which encouraged these minority groups to settle in the community.

 Another development in farming took place after visiting horticulturist Fenwick Fatkin noticed how well daffodils grew in Bradner, and decided to “make this a second Holland.”
-He settled in Bradner with his wife Charlotte and their two infant in 1914 and began to grow daffodils on a half acre off the Leclair Trail.
+He settled in Bradner with his wife Charlotte and their two infants in 1914 and began to grow daffodils on a half acre off the Leclair Trail.
 Mr. Fatkin encouraged other farmers to join him, and by the mid 1920’s, there were several farms in production.
-And in April 1928 he they all exhibited their product at the first Bradner Flower Show.
+In April 1928, farmers exhibited their products and flowers at the first Bradner Flower Show.
 Bradner quickly became the “Daffodil Capital of Canada” and still to this day ships millions of field grown blooms every year.

 After the attack on Pearl Harbour, in an attempt to strengthen the Allied military defence position along the entire west coast, the Canadian military built the largest military airport on a 900 acre wooded site at Abbotsford.
 The airport opened on July 14, 1943.
 The site contained forty-four large buildings including hangars, and had provision for a garrison of thousands of men.
 A year later the runways were extended and strengthened to accommodate the giant Liberator bombers, and additional barracks were constructed to accomodate the increase in personnel training to operate these eleven-man crew planes.
 During the flood of 1948, the airport got to serve as an evacuation centre for both people and livestock, and following the uprising against the communist rule in Hungary in 1956, it also served as a refugee centre.
 Today, the Abbotsford International Airport is the home to several commercial airlines as well as the Abbotsford International Airshow, Cascade Aerospace and Tradex.